druceC/Bargaining/README.md

-# Fund Vanishes: oTree Experiment
+# Fund Vanishes: oTree 💰

 This repo contains the code for an experimental economics game on group decision-making and resource division.